sprohaska/git-silo/README.md

 # Introduction

-git-silo is an extension to git for storing large files.
-It uses git filters to intercept operations on large files, similar to git-media.  git-silo's primary data transport is ssh.
+Git Silo is an extension to Git for storing large files.
+It uses Git filters to intercept operations on large files, similar to git-media.
+Git Silo's primary data transport is ssh.

-See `git silo -h` for instructions how to use it.
+See `git silo -h` for usage instructions.

 # Alternatives